-- Wee sisters: Middle Sister's three extremely erudite younger sisters. - In the sentence, the listing of their topics of study are grammatically contained within the em dashes that begin right after "political problems."; thus everything, even things that seem completely unrelated, is made political in this society. - The wee sisters are too young to see the danger of their studying the newspapers from "over there." - Their erudition also forms their character around the study of everything but the self.
-Furthermore, they have no individuality, and are always treated as a group - They are symbolic of the youth of Ireland: they have potential to become well-rounded adults, but they have equal potential to become trapped in this conflicted environment that has caught so many others.
+"And although wee sisters hadn't shown any • Wee sisters: Middle Sister's three extremely erudite

+• In the sentence, the listing of their topics of study are grammatically contained within the em dashes that begin right after "political problems."; thus everything, even things that seem completely unrelated, is made political in equal potential to become trapped in this conflicted environment that has caught so many others.

+The wee sisters are too young to see the danger of their studying the newspapers from "over there."

+• Their erudition also forms their character around the study of everything but the self.
+Furthermore, they have no individuality, and are always treated as a group • They are symbolic of the youth of Ireland: they have potential to become well-rounded adults, but they have